Polynomial Lawvere Logic: Completeness and Incompleteness Results for

-After the previous step of canonicalisation, the only judgements that are not in proper canonical form are either trivially valid ($\bot \vdash \phi$) or finitarily unsatisfiable ($\theta \vdash \bot$).
-The following moves keep their meaning when used as hypotheses but rewrites them in proper canonical form:
+\paragraph{Step 4 (Reduction to PCF).} After the previous step of canonicalisation, the only judgements that are not in proper canonical form are either trivially valid ($\bot \vdash \phi$) or finitarily unsatisfiable ($\theta \vdash \bot$).
+The following moves keep their meaning when used as hypotheses but rewrite them in proper canonical form:

-where $\textit{Unsat}(S)$ is obtained from $S$ by replacing all the occurrences of judgements of the form $\theta \vdash \bot$ with $\un \vdash 0$.
-Note that also $\un \vdash 0$ is unsatisfiable, but it is in polynomial form.
+where $\textit{Unsat}(S)$ is obtained from $S$ by replacing all the occurrences of judgements of the form $\theta \vdash \bot$ with $1 \vdash 0$.
+Note that also $1 \vdash 0$ is unsatisfiable, but it is in polynomial form.